-Gateway graduates earn their high school diploma from Mahar while earning free college credits toward an Associate degree or certificate at MWCC.
+Gateway graduates earn their high school diploma while earning free college credits toward an Associate degree or certificate at MWCC.

 All classes take place on MWCC campuses.
-During the first semester, students complete coursework in core academic subjects at the Gardner Campus.
-In subsequent semesters, students are guided toward a pathway or college major based on courses needed for both the high school diploma and an MWCC Associate degree/certificate.
-At that point, students have the opportunity to enroll in courses at other MWCC campuses (Leominster and Devens).
-They have full access to MWCC support services, student activities and free tutoring including MCAS support.
+During the first semester of their Gateway to College experience, students complete coursework in core academic subjects at the Gardner Campus.
+In subsequent semesters, students are guided toward a pathway or college major based on courses they need for both their high school diploma and an MWCC Associate degree/certificate.
+At that point, students have the opportunity to enroll in courses at other MWCC campuses, Leominster or Devens.
+Gateway to College students have full access to MWCC support services, student activities and free tutoring including MCAS support.

 - Are at least 16, no older than 21